Carolyn Seymour

-Carolyn Seymour is an English actress, best known for portraying the role of Abby Grant in the BBC series Survivors (1975), and Queen Myrrah in the Gears of War franchise.
+Carolyn Seymour is an English actress, best known for portraying the role of Abby Grant in the BBC series Survivors (1975) and Queen Myrrah in the Gears of War franchise.

 Career

-Born Carolyn von Benckendorf in Buckinghamshire to an Estonian father of Russian descent and an Irish mother.
-One of her early television roles was as Jenny in the BBC drama series Take Three Girls. and an early film appearance was as Zita in the film Steptoe and Son (1972) alongside Harry H. Corbett and Wilfrid Brambell.
-Her best-known movie role remains Grace Gurney in The Ruling Class (also 1972), opposite Peter O'Toole.
+She was born Carolyn von Benckendorf in Buckinghamshire to an Estonian father of Russian descent and an Irish mother.
+One of her early television roles was as Jenny in the BBC drama series Take Three Girls, and an early film appearance was as Zita in the film Steptoe and Son (1972) alongside Harry H. Corbett and Wilfrid Brambell.
+Her best-known movie role remains Grace Gurney in The Ruling Class (1972), opposite Peter O'Toole.